Skip to Main Content

 2. the reference list at the end (which contains the full publication details of all the sources cited in the text).

 The 3rd edition of the University of Lincoln Harvard Referencing Handbook is in two parts and is only available online.
-If you would like to print the main information sources (books, journals, websites) there is an abridged version under the print option heading:
+If you would like to print the main information sources (books, journals, websites) there is an abridged version available.

 A picture of the front cover of the introduction to the 3rd edition of the Harvard Referencing Handbook A picture of the front cover of the 3rd edition of the Harvard Referencing Handbook: Information Sources